 5. The best advocates for tactical voting are those outside political parties

 Piers Morgan is not your obvious standard bearer for political realignment.
 But as editor of the Daily Mirror in the run up to the 1997 general election he played a key role by letting his paper be a major mouthpiece for anti-Conservative tactical voting.
-That’s why getting the Mirror on board was an early and significant part of the secret part of the pre-1997 Labour-Lib Dem talks.
+That’s why getting the Mirror on board was an early and significant part of the pre-1997 Labour-Lib Dem talks.

-It wasn’t just – or even that much – the direct readership his newspaper reached.
+It wasn’t just the direct readership his newspaper reached.
 It was that his newspaper offered up quotes which political parties could then use intensively in their own campaigning as independent authority for their tactical voting claims.

 By editorialising and commissioning constituency opinion polls, major media outlets can feed political campaigners with powerful material to make the tactical voting case.